-- object to automated individual decision-making, including profiling (i.e. where a significant decision is made about the individual without human intervention); - object to direct marketing; and - withdraw one's consent where we are relying on it for processing their personal data (without affecting the lawfulness of processing carried out prior to that point in reliance on consent, or of any processing carried out on some other legal basis other than consent). - In any event, however, if you receive a request from an individual who is purporting to exercise one or more of their data protection rights, you must tell the DPO (Dean Martin - d.martin@londonparkschools.com) as soon as possible.
+- object to automated individual decision-making, including profiling (i.e. where a significant decision is made about the individual without human intervention); - object to direct marketing; and

+In any event, however, if you receive a request from an individual who is purporting to exercise one or more of their data protection rights, you must tell the Bursar (Dean Martin - d.martin@londonparkschools.com) as soon as possible.